AMcEnaney1/OceanSatelliteImages/README.md

 would be determined by how much ram is allocated by the user in a prompt.
 * Local file/folder paths are still being used in places of the code, these need to be changed to absolute file paths.
-* Adding new requests for either of the APIs is confusing, I would like to streamline this process.
 * If possible, moving over to virtual environments from conda would be preferable, however due to POLYMER using conda this could make things annoying, in which case sticking with conda would be better.
-* Folder structure is currently a bit cluttered, I would like to make more subfolders so organization is a bit cleaner.

 ### POLYMER